connor-brooks/ecosim/README.md

 ## Notes
 * If you'd like some background noise to play whilst running the simulation, install ffmpeg, otherwise it's not required
+* Please report any bugs or issues encountered whilst trying to run.
+Ideally please mention your distribution and graphics driver.
+* Windows and Mac users: Don't worry, once Ecosim is ported to SDL2 it will be made officially multiplatform